dhdaines/soundswallower-demo/README.md

 emulation to load model files, it is necessary to run it within a web worker.
-We use [webworker-promise](https://github.com/kwolfy/webworker-promise) to make the code more readable
+We use [webworker-promise](https://github.com/kwolfy/webworker-promise) to make the code more readable.